 - Click OK.

-- To provide Salesforce access details in the Salesforce Input[CMDB_Class] step, perform the following actions:
+- (For CMDB 2.0 only) To provide Salesforce access details in the Salesforce Input[CMDB_Class] step, perform the following actions:

 - Double-click Salesforce Input[CMDB_Class].

 - In the Connection section, enter the Salesforce organization access details.

 - (Optional) To test the connection, click Test connection.